Fixed Price vs. Time & Materials: App Project Guide 2026

 |---|---|

-| Well-defined MVP with locked feature set | Requirements are stable; vendor can estimate accurately |
+| Well-defined MVP with locked feature set | Requirements are stable; the vendor can estimate accurately |

-| Repeat build the agency has done before | Historical data eliminates estimation uncertainty |
+| Repeat what the agency has done before | Historical data eliminates estimation uncertainty |

 | Short project (under 3 months) | Less time for requirements to evolve or market to shift |

-| Fixed investor or board budget | Stakeholders need a number before approving spend |
+| Fixed investor or board budget | Stakeholders need a number before approving the spend |

-| Simple integration project | Defined input/output — limited ambiguity in scope |
+| Simple integration project | Defined input/output, limited ambiguity in scope |

-| Regulatory or compliance project | Requirements driven by external standards — not user behavior |
+| Regulatory or compliance project | Requirements driven by external standards, not user behavior |

 When NOT to Choose Fixed Price?